BE-PROJECTS2018/GroupNo51-SeeFood/README.md

 #### 2) Training Scripts

-Open the yolo_coco_training_darkflow.ipynb in google collaboratory and follow the mentioned steps for training on your dataset.
+Open `yolo_coco_training_darkflow.ipynb` in google collaboratory and follow the mentioned steps for training on your dataset.

 #### 3) Dataset